AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 .. index:: recursion; limitation

-* Postconditions of possibly non-returning functions called in contracts and assertion pragmas are not available, which may lead to unproved checks.
-Using the switch ``--info`` reveals where the information about postcondition may be lost.
-The solution is to annotate the subprogram with the ``Always_Return`` annotation (see :ref:`Subprogram Termination`) which will be checked by GNATprove.

 * The following attributes are not yet supported in proof: Adjacent, Aft, Bit_Order, Body_Version, Copy_Sign, Definite, Denorm, First_Valid, Fore, Last_Valid, Machine, all Machine_* attributes, Model, all Model_* attributes,